Industria-Solares/Page/README.md

 ## Tech used
 - Vue 3
-- Vuetify 2
+- Vuetify 3
-- Vue 3
+- Vuepress 2